-Influenza commonly called “the flu”, is a contagious respiratory illness, a very important global public health problem.
-It causes seasonal flu epidemics every year and is an important disease responsible for school and job absenteeism, hospitalization and deaths.
-Flu pandemics has killed millions of people worldwide and another flu pandemic is looming in our future.
+Influenza, commonly called “the flu,” is a contagious respiratory illness, a very important global public health problem.
+It causes seasonal flu epidemics yearly and is a critical disease responsible for school and job absenteeism, hospitalization, and deaths.
+Flu pandemics have killed millions of people worldwide; another flu pandemic is looming in our future.

-Influenz (flu) is caused by influenza viruses, a member of the orthomyxovirus family.
-Influenza viruses infect the respiratory tract (i.e.,nose, throat, lungs) and can cause mild to severe life-threatening illness.
-There are three types of influenza (flu) viruses: A, B and C. Antigenic differences exhibited by two of the internal structure proteins (NP and M), are used to divide influenza viruses into types A, B and C.
+Influenza (flu) is caused by influenza viruses, a member of the orthomyxovirus family.
+Influenza viruses infect the respiratory tract (i.e., nose, throat, lungs) and can cause mild to severe life-threatening illnesses.
+There are three types of influenza (flu) viruses: A, B, and C. Antigenic differences exhibited by two internal structure proteins (NP and M) are used to divide influenza viruses into types A, B, and C.

-Influenza virus A and B cause seasonal epidemics whereas influenza type C causes mild respiratory illness.
-Currently circulating influenza B viruses are from one of two lineages: B/Yamagata and B/Victoria.
-There are no subtypes of influenza B virus.
+Influenza viruses A and B cause seasonal epidemics, whereas type C causes mild respiratory illness.
+Currently circulating influenza B viruses are from two lineages: B/Yamagata and B/Victoria.
+There are no subtypes of the influenza B virus.

-Influenza A viruses has been further divided in to subtypes and strains.
-The mutability and high frequency of genetic reassortment in this virus results antigenic changes in viral surface glycoprotein which has made influenza type A antigenically highly variable and responsible for most cases of epidemic influenza.
+Influenza A virus has been further divided into subtypes and strains.
+The mutability and high frequency of genetic reassortment in this virus result in antigenic changes in viral surface glycoprotein, making influenza type A antigenically highly variable and responsible for most cases of epidemic influenza.

 Subtypes of Influenza A viruses

-Influenza A viruses are divided into subtypes based on two proteins on the surface of the virus: the hemagglutinin (H) and the neuraminidase (N).
-There are 18 different hemagglutinin subtypes (H1 through H18) and 11 different neuraminidase (N1 through N11) subtypes.
+Influenza A viruses are divided into subtypes based on two proteins on the virus’s surface: hemagglutinin (H) and neuraminidase (N).
+There are 18 different hemagglutinin subtypes (H1 through H18) and 11 neuraminidase (N1 through N11) subtypes.

 Strains of Influenza A viruses

 Influenza A viruses can be further broken down into different strains.
-Some of the most successful and virulent strains of influenza are
+Some of the most successful and virulent strains of flu are